phetsims/chipper/eslint/README.md

 - `node_eslintrc.js` expands on the base rules and adds configuration only intended for Node.js code (i.e. `perennial`).
 - `sim_eslintrc.js` expands on the base rules and adds configuration intended for code run in sims (think of this as es5 sim rules)
-- `sim_eslintrc.js'` expands on the sim rules and adds configuration for sims that have no es5 in them ( i.e. `wave-interference`)
-- `format_eslintrc.js` contains additional rules used for enforcing code formatting.
-These are not required, they are just recommended.

 So here is the hierarchy of chipper's config files.
 Indentation symbolized the "extends" relationship.

 ```
-format_eslintrc.js
 .eslintrc.js
   node_eslintrc.js
   sim_eslintrc.js